DaniFami94/DaniFami94/README.md

 - 💡 I enjoy exploring new technologies and developing software solutions.

-- 🎓 Graduated as Higher Technician in Web Application Development
+- 🎓 Graduated as Higher Technician in Web Application Development.

 - 🌱 I'm on track for learning more about React, Angular, Docker and Laravel.